dindinet/magistelam/cloud-computing.md

 Startups and smaller companies can now access computing power that they could only dream of before Cloud Computing was a thing.

 Cloud Computing providers offer computing power as a service where you only pay for what you use.
 In many cases, computing resources are scaled up and down automatically to meet demand.

+### What is Cloud Computing?

+#### Infrastructure as a Service - IAAS

+#### Platform as a Service - PAAS
+Google App Engine, Windows Azure, Heroku, Force.com, Apache Stratos, OpenShift, AWS Elastic Beanstalk

+#### Software as a Service - SAAS
+Software as a service is a software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
+Examples include GSuite, Office365, Google Analytics, Mailchimp

+Software as a Service, also known as cloud application services, represent the most commonly utilized option for businesses in the cloud market.
+SaaS utilizes the internet to deliver applications to its users, which are managed by a third-party vendor.
+A majority of SaaS applications are run directly through the web browser, and do not require any downloads or installations on the client side.